 Upon request, an individual will be informed of the existence, use, and disclosure of his or her personal information held by OBIA and may request access to that information.
 An individual may challenge the accuracy and completeness of the information and request that it be corrected.
+Further, any person may request to withdraw their consent for OBIA to retain their personal information.
 All requests must be made in writing to the Chief Privacy Officer of OBIA.
 The CPO will respond to the individual’s request within a reasonable time and at a reasonable or no cost to the individual.

 OBIA will investigate all complaints or challenges concerning compliance with this privacy statement.
 If a complaint is found to be justified through either the internal or external complaint review process, OBIA will take appropriate measures, including, if necessary, amending this privacy statement and any related policies and procedures.